Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: Introduction

 \subsection{Image Calibration, Drizzling and Astrometric Accuracy}

 The photometric and astrometric calibration and drizzling of the ACS/WFC mosaics are described in \citet{Giavalisco2004}.
 The initial astrometric calibration of the WFC3/UVIS ERS mosaics, described in \citetalias{Windhorst2011}, left systematic offsets between individual WFC3 CCDs of up to $\sim$\,5 drizzled pixels ($\sim$\,0$\farcs$5) compared to the GOODS v2.0\footnote{ \url{http://archive.stsci.edu/pub/hlsp/goods/v2/h\_goods\_v2.0\_rdm.html}} F435W mosaics, especially at the edges of each UVIS mosaic tile (see Appendix~A of \citetalias{Windhorst2011}).
 These offsets occurred in part due to the way the ERS UVIS exposures were taken, but were primarily due to the rather uncertain geometric instrument distortion correction (IDC) tables available at the time \citep{Kozhurina-Platais2009}.
-The lack of UV-bright astrometric reference sources in the shallow ($\sim$\,900--1400\,s) individual exposures further prevented accurate registration and drizzling of the F225W, F275W, and F336W images.
+The lack of UV bright astrometric reference sources in the shallow ($\sim$\,900--1400\,s) individual exposures further prevented accurate registration and drizzling of the F225W, F275W, and F336W images.
 This issue was resolved with the improved IDC tables of \citet{Kozhurina-Platais2013} and \citet{Kozhurina-Platais2014}.
-Using these new IDC tables, we re-drizzled the UVIS ERS images into mosaics at a plate scale of 0$\farcs$03\,pix$^{-1}$, which were subsequently rebinned to 0$\farcs$09 pixels, in order to increase our sensitivity to any faint, extended, low surface brightness (SB) LyC signal.
+Using these new IDC tables, we re-drizzled the UVIS ERS images into mosaics at a plate scale of 0$\farcs$03\,pix$^{-1}$. \placetable{1}

 Fig.~\ref{fig:figure2} shows the residual astrometric errors of the new ERS mosaics (which we refer to as ERS ``v2.0'') for the F225W, F275W, and F336W filters, measured relative to the ACS/WFC F435W mosaics.
 Residual systematic offsets from the ACS/WFC F435W GOODS v2.0 mosaics for the 8 WFC3/UVIS ERS tiles are now measured to be $\langle\Delta X\rangle$\,$\lesssim$\,0$\farcs$0022 (0.024\,pix) and $\langle\Delta Y\rangle$\,$\lesssim$\,0\farcs0172 (0.19\,pix), with 1$\sigma$ random deviations less than 0$\farcs$054 (0.60\,pix) in X and 0$\farcs$073 (0.81\,pix) in Y. Any remaining systematic astrometric offsets are at the sub-pixel level, and are sufficiently small that they no longer affect our SB sensitivity to LyC flux, nor do they add contamination from neighboring sources that can potentially blend in with the LyC signal due to astrometric uncertainties.